Widex Hearing Aid Cost and Pricing in 2025

 Widex TV Play

 Widex’s latest TV accessory offers all the bells and whistles.
-You can control your TV’s sound and volume in your hearing aids through an app on your smartphone or iPad.
-The device’s dual-antenna technology offers maximum streaming technology, so you never miss a second of your favorite television.
-This accessory is compatible with the Evoke and Moment hearing aids.
+You can control your TV’s sound and volume in your hearing aids through an app on your smartphone or tablet.
+The device’s dual-antenna technology offers maximum streaming, so you never miss a second of your favorite television.
+This accessory is compatible with all models of Widex hearing aids.

 Remote Controls